-Self-directed, life-embedded learning.
-Taking advantage of the numerous learning opportunities afforded by books, media entities, technologies, community resources, and people in your sphere.
+- Life-embedded learning.
+Taking advantage of the numerous learning opportunities surrounding you.
 Continually investigating what you know and what you think you know.
-Consciously developing and applying new skills, adapting existing knowledge and skills in new areas, and finding greater depth of meaning and significance in the people, environments, and experiences you encounter.
+Consciously developing and applying new skills.
+Deepening the meaning and significance of your encounters with people, environments, and projects.

-Pre-entrepreneurship.Thinking about and testing ways to carry your ideas and solutions forward into the marketplace for your profit, into the public sphere for the good of others and the enrichment of the culture, or just into a wider conversation for their continued development and enrichment.
+- Experimental entrepreneurship.Thinking about and testing ways to carry your ideas and solutions forward into the marketplace for your profit, into the public sphere for the good of others and the enrichment of the culture, or just into a wider conversation for their continued development and enrichment.